octaleadsprivatelimited-cloud/shiridisaisolar/SEO-KEYWORD-STRATEGY.md

-# SEO Keyword Strategy for Sri Shiridi Sai Solar
+# SEO Keyword Strategy for Shri Shiridi Sai Solar
 *Optimized for Google 2025 - Local SEO Focused*

 ---

 ## 🎯 **Executive Summary**

-This document outlines the comprehensive keyword strategy for Sri Shiridi Sai Solar to rank #1 on Google for solar panel installation services in Vijayawada and surrounding Andhra Pradesh districts.
+This document outlines the comprehensive keyword strategy for Shri Shiridi Sai Solar to rank #1 on Google for solar panel installation services in Vijayawada and surrounding Andhra Pradesh districts.

 **Target Markets:**
 1. **PRIMARY:** Vijayawada & Krishna District